nenuadrian/msc-business-analytics-dissertation/README.md

 ## Overview

-This project dives deep into advanced clustering techniques, aiming to reveal the hidden patterns and correlations woven into the stock prices of S&P 500 and NASDAQ 100 companies.
+This project delves into advanced clustering techniques, aiming to reveal the hidden patterns and correlations woven into the stock prices of S&P 500 and NASDAQ 100 companies.
 We move beyond the limitations of traditional methods by employing Dynamic Time Warping (DTW) and Self-Organising Maps (SOM) to provide investors with unique and actionable insights.

 ![img](dissertation/img/dtw-sample.png)

 ## Objectives

 This project pursues three core objectives.
-First, it  analyzes historical stock data, employing clustering techniques to unearth hidden patterns in stock price movements.
-Second, it seeks to optimize investment strategies by identifying stocks with similar behaviors, leading to better-informed investment decisions.
+Firstly, it analyses historical stock data, employing clustering techniques to unearth hidden patterns in stock price movements.
+Secondly, it seeks to optimise investment strategies by identifying stocks with similar behaviours, leading to better-informed investment decisions.
 Finally, it rigorously evaluates the effectiveness of various clustering methods, comparing Euclidean-based and DTW-based approaches to determine the most suitable technique for this domain.

 ## Methodologies